The Hand That Rocks The Cradle (2025) review: A pointless, tension-free remake

 Instantly, we are seeing some of those worrying hallmarks of a bad remake.
 The cast has been padded out with two well loved actresses and there seems to be a fairly decent budget handed to the team.
 Michelle Garza Cervera has been brought on to direct which seems like a strong choice after the success of Huesera: The Bone Woman.
 Even if she feels a little ill-fitting for a movie that is distinctly Hollywood.

 The strange thing is, this isn’t one of your standard remakes.
 This is a movie that shares only minor similarities with the original, outside of the title.
 Sure, the rich family who need a nanny setup is very familiar but the backstory is completely different and, to be honest, far more convoluted.
-Obviously, elaborating on it risks spoiling the plot but, suffice to say, it’s a bit ridiculous and a little on the fantastical side of life.
+Obviously, elaborating on it risks spoiling the plot but suffice to say, it’s a bit ridiculous and a little on the fantastical side of life.

 It’s a story that dances around between being morally ambiguous and dangerously likely to make you root for the villain.
 Polly is a character that is occasionally sinister but also frequently quite sympathetic.
 The change in her character’s motivation from the original movie feels like a massive misstep.
 It’s easier to appreciate her situation and far more difficult to buy her as a threat, consequentially.